gradle/github-dependency-graph-gradle-plugin/README.md

 You'll find the generated files in `build/dependency-graph-snapshots`.

-### Determine the underlying source of dependencies
+### Using dependency reports to determine the underlying source of a dependency

 After generating the dependency reports as described, it is possible to determine the dependency source by: